DangerOnTheRanger/maniwani/doc/deploying.md

   supplied by Maniwani are: `ENDPOINT`, `BUCKET_UUID`, `BUCKET`, and `PATH`. `PATH` is the path to the resource (and does not begin with a `/`), while `BUCKET_UUID` is equal to `S3_UUID_PREFIX`, if it is present.
+* `STORE_PROVIDER` - this is a string indicating which keystore/pubsub provider Maniwani should target.
+  Valid values are `"REDIS"` for Redis, or `"INTERNAL"` for Maniwani's built-in substitute.
+* `REDIS_HOST` - this is an optional string that contains the URL of the Redis database if `STORE_PROVIDER` is set to `"REDIS"`.
 * `SERVE_STATIC` - this is a boolean that indicates whether Maniwani should serve up CSS/JS/other static non-attachment assets itself (if set to `True`) or let the S3 store handle it (if set to `False`).
 This should be set to `False` for a production deploymenet.